Jusélius mausoleum

 The mausoleum was inaugurated on the anniversary of F. A. Jusélius’ birth, 13 June 1941.

 During the winter season from September to April, the mausoleum is open on Sundays from 12-15.
-(The Jusélius Mausoleum will be exceptionally closed on Sundays until the end of April 2024.)
+NOTE!
+The mausoleum will be closed for maintenance and upkeep from October 2024.